 Actuators are controlled and monitored by Rotork Pakscan P3 Master Station supervised loops.
 Thanks to the web server installed in the P3 Master Station, the operator in the main control room has a clear picture of the condition of all the actuators on a loop at all times, even in the event of a failure of the main plant control system.

 Pakscan provides dual host communication paths as standard with the ability to isolate any field based fault without interrupting communication with other units on the loop.
 The configuration provides built-in redundancy in every area - from the valve to the control room - ensuring that vital information on valve position, status and condition is as secure and available as possible.

 Modbus TCP protocol facilitates Ethernet communication, whilst the Pakscan web browser provides access to all data from the Master Station and the field control units at near-instantaneous speeds using standard web pages.
 This data includes field diagnostics, enabling the maintenance team to identify any fault at the office desk rather than in the field, whilst automatic email generation for alarm conditions can also be configured to give the maintenance department immediate warning of Master Station problems.

 Site Services and Retrofit

 In addition to new solar energy plant projects, Rotork has also been involved in the upgrading and automation of plants that are in operation.

-At each site Rotork has installed 168 actuators and four Pakscan P3 master stations for the automation of the 3 inch globe valves, to introduce remote control of the HTF temperature.
-The retrofit project was performed by Rotork Site Services, a dedicated organisation within the Rotork Group that supports all the actuator operations with a range of activities including retrofitting, maintenance, repair, extended scope projects and life of plant programmes.
+At each site Rotork has installed 168 actuators and four Pakscan P3 Master Stations for the automation of the three inch globe valves, to introduce remote control of the HTF temperature.
+The retrofit project was performed by Rotork’s Site Services team, a dedicated team within Rotork that supports all the actuator operations with a range of activities including retrofitting, maintenance, repair, extended scope projects and life of plant programmes.